-We offer a hands-on approach to completing necessary course work.
-This approach allows you to immediately apply classroom learning to ongoing research projects and field work conducted in the Department of Geography.
+We offer a hands-on approach to completing required course work, which allows you to immediately apply classroom learning to ongoing research and field work conducted by the Department of Geography.

-You can pursue degree concentrations in earth science, regional science (human geography) or archeology (B.S. degree only).
+You can pursue degree concentrations in earth science, regional science (human geography) or archaeology (B.S. degree only).
 Course work focuses on:

-A minor in archeology or geology and certification in geographic information systems are available, as well.
+A minor in archaeology or geology and certification in geographic information systems are available, as well.

 Our faculty members are renowned scientists and scholars who work in Texas and surrounding areas and also conduct research in Asia, Africa and Latin America.
 Their cutting-edge research focuses on: